larswik/IFC-Specification/IFC4x3/Properties/f/FaultThickness_3pHrpKqNzD2x2$n3ipmRil/Documentation.md

-Thickness of the fault zone, which can range from millimeters to kilometers.
+Thickness range of the fault zone, which can range from millimeters to kilometers.